 Gingivitis affects up to 73 percent of children and adolescents between the ages of 6 and 11.
 It causes gum inflammation as a result of plaque that collects along the gumline, in the surrounding gum tissues (sulcus), and in the spaces between the teeth (gingival margin).
-Though gingivitis is the mildest form of periodontal disease, which permanently damages the gums and supporting structures of the teeth, it is crucial to understand the symptoms, how to treat your child’s gingivitis, and when it’s time to visit your Children Dentist in Las Vegas.
+Though gingivitis is the mildest form of periodontal disease, which permanently damages the gums and supporting structures of the teeth, it is crucial to understand the symptoms, how to treat your child’s gingivitis, and when it’s time to visit your Childrens Dentistry Las Vegas.

 Understanding the causes and risks

 Certain lifestyle changes can reduce the risk of many risk factors.
 The following are some of the most common causes of gingivitis in children:

 A child with gingivitis has a higher risk of developing it too if both parents had it.

 Gingivitis is caused by neglecting to brush and floss.
 The American Academy of Pediatric Dentistry recommends brushing and flossing at least twice a day to prevent gum disease and tooth decay.

 Dry mouth is caused by low saliva production and an excessive lack of saliva, which can cause cavities, plaque deposits, and gum disease.

 Long-term plaque buildup causes gingivitis to contain cavity-causing bacteria.
 The gums can become inflamed and irritated if they are left untreated.

 Inflammation and sensitivity of the gums can result from changes in the body, more often in girls due to puberty and menstruation.